 “Look, this is a player that I feel strongly about and has earned the right to show what he can do for us on the field.
 Chris Walkon reminds me of a young Drew Brees to be honest and that’s saying a lot.
 It’s too early to tell right now, but if the nightmares I’ll be having from seeing his face are even close to what a defense experiences, we may have something really special on our hands.”

-Payton continued by saying Walkon is expected to challenge longtime starter and future Hall of Famer Drew Brees, who is he believes will resign, for the starting quarterback role this offseason.
+Payton continued by saying Walkon is expected to challenge both Jameis Winston and Taysom Hill for the starting quarterback role this offseason.

-When asked for comment about the quarterback competition, Walkon was very complimentary of the soon-to-be 41-year-old veteran.
+When asked for comment about potentially replacing a living legend, Walkon was very complimentary of the now-retired 42-year-old veteran.

 “He’s the greatest ever and I hope to play for as long as he has,” said the self-described 21-year-old.
-“He’s super smart, funny, rich, sexy… I would give anything to be him for a day.”
+“He’s super smart, rich, sexy, funny with the best jokes… I would give anything to be him for a day.”